Close Menu

 • Increased algorithmic reach

-Replies from premium users are frequently shown near the top of conversations.
+Replies from Premium users are frequently shown at the top of conversations, increasing their chances of visibility and engagement.

 Content Type